neurogenetics/LRRK2_conditional_v3/README.md

 ### 3. Perform cohort-level GWAS on IPDGC data excluding 5' risk (rs76904798) and G2019S variants

 This section goes through:
+- Extracting all LRRK2 coding variants
-- Perform GWAS for each cohort for chromosome 12
+- Performing GWAS of chromosome 12 for each cohort
-- Prep before meta-analysis
+- Prepping before meta-analysis

-- meta-analyze results (not this until we get UKB data)
+### 3.1 Extract all LRRK2 coding variants

-#### variants of interest:
+#### variants of interest (VOI):
+note to self this is the section I will change to include all LRRK2 coding variants...
+...plus some others on CHR 12 as positive controls --> call these VOI
 ```
 12:40657700	p.Asn551Lys
 12:40671989	p.Ile723Val